 Have An Emergency Fund – After you’ve paid off all credit cards and personal loans, build a budget, save up an emergency fund, and then start investing.
 A fund for the unexpected, not just unexpected expenses but an unexpected stop in your income.
 How much to put in this fund depends on several factors, including your living expenses and how solid (i.e., dependable) your income stream is.
 Go here to see where to put this money.

-In each of the next sections we'll cover some basic investment concepts for stocks, bonds and real estate (I don’t know enough about commodities and I don’t recommend them for beginners).
+In each of the next chapters we'll cover some basic investment concepts for stocks, bonds and real estate.
+Yes, real estate, because it can offer income greater than bonds and growth comparable to stocks without the volatility (i.e., the ups and downs).
+I don’t cover commodities and other types of investments because I don't know enough about them and I don’t recommend them for beginners.

 1 This was updated in Oct.
 2019.
 The views expressed here are mine and at times may depart from the norm.
 In preparing this article I first read several articles, and ideas or phrases from those articles may have unintentionally crept into mine; I am happy to remove any plagiarism if alerted.